Save 10% off your cart with code SF10

-Casper is a New York-based company best known for its bed-in-a-box mattresses.
+Casper is a New York-based company best known for its mattresses shipped directly to your doorstep in a box.
 The lineup includes the Original, the Wave Hybrid, the Element, and the Nova.
 The Element is an all-foam model, the Wave Hybrid is a hybrid bed, and the Original and the Nova are available with either foam or hybrid designs.

 Billed as Casper’s plushest mattress, the Nova was developed by Casper as a next-generation model.
 The Nova Hybrid features two comfort layers.
 The top layer consists of AirScape open-cell polyfoam.
 The second comfort layer, also AirScape polyfoam, is divided into three firmness zones.
 This ensures enhanced support for the lower back and hips, along with gentler cradling for other areas of the body.
 The Nova Hybrid also has a transitional memory foam layer divided into seven firmness levels for additional zoned reinforcement.
 The support core features pocketed coils encased in high-density foam.